petethegreat/GettingCleaningDataWeek4/CodeBook.md

 - values lie in the range `[-0.206,0.193]` (raw data was normalised to range `[-1.0,1.0]`)
 - This variable is a dimensionless quantity (no unit), due to the normalisation of the input data.
 - BodyAngularVelocityXComponentTimeSeriesMean
-  -BodyAngularVelocity - the body component of the angular velocity -XComponent - about the _x_ axis
+  - BodyAngularVelocity - the body component of the angular velocity
+  - XComponent - about the _x_ axis
-  -TimeSeries - this variable was analysed in the time domain -Mean - the mean was taken.
+  - TimeSeries - this variable was analysed in the time domain
+  - Mean - the mean was taken.

 ### BodyAngularVelocityYComponentTimeSeriesMean
 - mean of the tBodyGyro-mean()-Y variable from the UCI HAR dataset, averaged over all samples for the corresponding subject and activity